MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 For more information, **[go here](../settings/restrict-portal-access-to-users-outside-your-organization.md)**.

-### I have a list of users in my database and I want to restrict my training portal to only this list of users
+### I have a list of users and I want to restrict my training portal to only this list of users

 Organizations can restrict portal access only to their internal workforces, identified communities, or an existing list of learners.

 For example, a large manufacturing company has created product training courses for its sales and services workforce in the organization.
-They have set up the platform with a phone number as an identity for the training program.
+They have set up the platform with AD as an identity for the training program.

 Since these training courses are meant only for internal employees, admins can use the Restricted User Access setting in the management portal to prevent users outside of the organization from logging into the portal.
 When this setting is enabled, only users who are added or imported to the portal by the organization will be allowed to access the portal.